-At Daventry Hill School ICT and Digital Literacy are planned to develop the experiences and understanding of students as they progress through the phases.
+The planning of ICT reflects the intent of each curriculum phase.
 Within Foundations for Learning the focus is on experiencing a variety of digital technologies and using them to experience cause and effect.
 Within Learning to be Me, students are introduced to a selection on software packages and acquire basic ICT skills.
 At My Place in the World the focus is then on digital literacy and students follow the Princes Trust unit on Digital Skills.
 Functional ICT is taught within Skills for Life, where students can apply the skills acquired further down the school to real life and work towards a Functional Skills accreditation.
 This focus on functional ICT continues into Foundations for the Future where students use ICT for job searches and applications, health and to research leisure opportunities and travel.